Civil Court FAQ

 To have a transcript produced of an electronically recorded court proceeding, you may contact one of the transcription services listed on the list of Electronic Recording Transcription Services.
 This list of transcription services may also be found at courthouse public information windows.

-These services are not employees of the Unified Court System, they are independent contractors and establish their own rates - price per page varies.
-They will either take the required information and contact the Court, or ask you to contact the court and arrange to have the recording sent to the contractor.
+The services are independent contractors.
+They are not court employees.
+They establish their own rates - price per page varies.
+They will either take the required information and contact the Court, or ask you to contact the court and arrange to have the recording sent to the service.